noellee/katy/README.md

 #### Downloading all notes from a course

-Copy the CaTE url to the notes page of the module you want to download.
+Copy the CATe url to the notes page of the module you want to download.
 It should look something like `https://cate.doc.ic.ac.uk/notes.cgi?key=[colon separated params]`.
 This url will be needed to download notes using `cate_download.py`.
 In the examples